vimeo/dials/README.md

 		Val1: "hello",
 	}

+	// Define a file source if you want to read from a config file.
+To read
-	// To read from other source files such as JSON, and TOML, use
+	// from other source files such as JSON, and TOML, use "&json.Decoder{}"
-	// "&json.Decoder{}" or "&toml.Decoder{}"
+	// or "&toml.Decoder{}"
 	fileSrc, fileErr := file.NewSource("path/to/config", &yaml.Decoder{})
 	if fileErr != nil {
 		// error handling
 	}

 	// Define a `dials.Source` for command line flags.
-Consider using the dials pflag library
+Consider using the dials
-	// if the application uses the spf13/pflag package flagSet, flagErr := flag.NewCmdLineSet(flag.DefaultFlagNameConfig(), config)
+	// pflag library if the application uses the github.com/spf13/pflag package flagSet, flagErr := flag.NewCmdLineSet(flag.DefaultFlagNameConfig(), config)
 	if flagErr != nil {
 		// error handling